garrandall/popular-music-data/tracks/i-saw-it-cummin--pmd.md

 The underground's bein' shook down, PMD's robbin it
-So crack the old gold, yeah, and spark the Phillie blunts I'm chumpin niggas down takin minds on a manhunt (Quote unquote kid), dont get caught up in the gunsmoke It's rap huntin' season, and I'm blastin niggas who showboat With that pretty-boy R&B rap, back with a hiphop track - say that, Сause thats whack, and niggas ain't trying to hear that Can't get sidetracked, so bust the impact
+So crack the old gold, yeah, and spark the Phillie blunts I'm chumpin niggas down takin minds on a manhunt (Quote unquote kid), don't get caught up in the gunsmoke It's rap huntin' season, and I'm blastin niggas who showboat With that pretty-boy R&B rap, back with a hiphop track - say that, Сause thats whack, and niggas ain't trying to hear that Can't get sidetracked, so bust the impact